 - restoration of a globally important habitat and its associated species such as the dunlin

 - improved water quality which benefits all river life including species such as the salmon

-The project is also investigating whether restoration of degraded bog alters the rate of run off into streams and rivers after rainfall.
-This is part of a wider research and monitoring programme aimed at understanding how experimental restoration techniques will affect Dartmoor’s blanket bog.
+The project investigated whether restoration of degraded bog alters the rate of run off into streams and rivers after rainfall.
+Which was part of a wider research and monitoring programme aimed at understanding how experimental restoration techniques will affect Dartmoor’s blanket bog.
 The knowledge gained from this programme will provide an evidence base for considering the potential for future work.
 For more information please visit our research and monitoring page (link).

 Protecting the blanket bog vegetation on Dartmoor will also protect the underlying peat, a huge carbon store built up in layers beneath the surface bog.
 This will both prevent further losses of carbon and enhance the potential of the bog to lock up additional stores of carbon.
 It will also help protect any archaeological remains within the peat.

 Please use the links below to view new additions to the website